harshbhalala-04/harshbhalala-04/README.md

 ### Hi there 👋
 I am Bhalala Harsh.
-I am curently pursuing my BTech degree from Dharamsinh Desai University as a Pre-Final Year IT Student.
+I am currently working at Pirimid Fintech as a Software Engineer.
 I am always keen to learn new Technologies.

 <!--
 **harshbhalala-04/harshbhalala-04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Flutter Web & App Development.
+Flutter for App Development.
-- 🌱 I’m currently learning ...
-MERN Stack Web Development.
 - 👯 I’m looking to collaborate on ... various app ideas and projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...